strongtownsmadison/stmad_dbt/README.md

-This is the dbt project that organizes the transformations for data related to the city of Madison.
+This is the dbt project that organizes the transformations for data related to supporting Strong Towns advocacy in Madison.
 Visit the docs page [here](https://madison-data.house/docs/#!/overview).

 Reach out to Ben Noffke (bnoffke3790@gmail.com) if you're interested in contributing.